mvnye/F1-Qualifying-Analysis/README.md

 - to run: `python clean_data.py --input-dir data/original_data --output-dir data/cleaned_data`

-For my final project I plan to focus on track-based and driver-based qualifying performance, but I need to work further on the code for this
+There is example data in the data and original_data folders.
+For my final project I plan to focus on track-based and driver-based qualifying performance, but I need to work further on the code for this.

 1. Track-Specific Performance Analysis
 Using FastF1's track metadata, we examine how circuit characteristics shape qualifying performance by: